Samir70/set-lister/README.md

 Indicated that I have an old version of node, but it seems to work for now.

+## Components

+The project has the following:

+- `Track`: a component that displays a single track
+- `Tracklist`: a component that displays a list of tracks
+- `SearchResults`: a component that uses Tracklist to display a list of tracks that can be added to the setlist
+- `Setlist`: a component that uses Tracklist to display a list of tracks that are already in the setlist
+- `Searchbar`: a component used to filter the tracks that are included in SearchResults

+Also: there is a top level component call `App`.

 #### vite notes
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.